 While virtually all directory servers support LDAP, some servers offer support for additional protocols that can be used to interact with the data.
 Some of these protocols include X.500 (the original Directory Access Protocol, for which LDAP is a much more lightweight version), naming service protocols like DNS and NIS, HTTP-based protocols like DSML and SCIM, and proprietary protocols like Novell’s NDS.

-See Choosing an LDAP Server for more information about the most popular directory servers.
+See Directory Servers for more information about the most popular directory servers.

 An LDAP entry is a collection of information about an entity.
 Each entry consists of three primary components: a distinguished name, a collection of attributes, and a collection of object classes.
 Each of these is described in more detail below.